 Reasons to decline an interview

 This situation is common and often results from a job search that leads to multiple opportunities.
-It’s important to handle this scenario with courtesy, as you never know when you might cross paths with the employer again.
+It’s important to handle this case with courtesy, as you never know when you might cross paths with the employer again.

-When declining a job interview due to having received another offer, your communication should be clear and appreciative.
+When declining a job interview due to having received another deal, your communication should be clear and appreciative.
 You want to acknowledge the opportunity they’ve extended and express your regret that you cannot proceed further.

 How to say no to an interview - example response: